tlovenspclsauce/ChronoPlotter/docs/garmin-file-preparation.md

 ### For CSV:
 1. Export individual strings as CSV from your Garmin device
 2. Each CSV will contain one series
-3. Import CSV files one at a time, or combine them manually into an XLSX workbook
+3. Import CSV files one at a time, or use the **"Prepare Garmin files"** tool to combine them into an XLSX workbook

 ## Tips for Best Results